slalom/gen-ai-travel-advisor/README.md

 curl -X POST "https://{API_GATEWAY_INVOKE_URL}/query" \
 -H "Content-Type: application/json" \
 -d '{
   "inputText": "Find me a roundtrip flight from Los Angeles (LAX) to New York (JFK), departing on 2025-02-14 and returning on 2025-02-18.
-Show prices in USD for 1 adult."
+Show prices in USD for 1 adult.", "sessionId": "{UNIQUE_UUID}"
 }'
 ```